Theodoros Kolokotronis: Early life

-Prior to the Greek Revolution, Theodoros Kolokotronis operated as a kleft (a warrior-bandit), an armatolos (a Christian irregular of the Ottoman military), and as a kápos (a militiaman employed by Greek notables of the Peloponnese).
+Prior to the Greek Revolution, Theodoros Kolokotronis operated as a klepht (a warrior-bandit), an armatolos (a Christian irregular of the Ottoman military), and as a kápos (a militiaman employed by Greek notables of the Peloponnese).
 As a kapos, Kolokotronis worked for the Deligiannis family.
 He acquired wealth by stealing sheep and marrying the daughter of a wealthy Peloponnesian notable.

 In 1805 he joined the Russian Navy during the Russo-Turkish War (1806–1812).
-In 1806 Ottoman attacks against the klefts forced Kolokotronis to flee to the island of Zakynthos (or Zante).
+In 1806 Ottoman attacks against the klephts forced Kolokotronis to flee to the island of Zakynthos (or Zante).
 When Zakynthos was occupied by the British, he obtained useful military experience while serving under the command of Richard Church, a philhellene, in the 1st Regiment Greek Light Infantry; in 1810, Kolokotronis was promoted to the rank of major.
 From his service in the British Army, he adopted his characteristic red helmet.
 While in the Heptanese (a French protectorate from 1807 to 1814), he came in contact with the revolutionary ideas of the era and was influenced by them:

 Greek War of Independence

 Outbreak

 Kolokotronis returned to the mainland just prior to the outbreak of the war (officially, 25 March 1821) and formed a confederation of irregular Moreot klepht bands.
 These he tried to train and organize into something resembling a modern army.
 In May, he was named archistrategos or commander-in-chief.
 He was already 50 years old by this time, a fact which contributed to his sobriquet O Geros tou Morea or "The Elder of Morea," whereby Morea was another name describing the Peloponnese.
 Kolokotronis's first action was the defense of Valtetsi, the village near Tripoli where his army was mustering.
 Later, he was also the Commander of the Greek forces during the Siege of Tripolitsa.
-After the capture of Tripolitsa, he entered the town, where he was shown a plane tree in the market-place where the Turks used to hang the Greeks and he ordered that it be cut down.

-Siege of Nafplio

-He next commanded with Demetrios Ypsilantis the Greek troops in the siege of the fortress of Nafplio, since September 1821, Acrocorinth (surrendered in January 1822) and later of the fortress of Patras since February 1822.

-Greek forces took the port of Nafplion, and the Ottoman garrison in the town's twin citadels was running low on supplies, but the disorganized Greek provisional government at Argos, just to the north, could not complete negotiations for its surrender, before a large Ottoman force began marching southward to crush the revolutionaries.
-Panicked, government officials abandoned Argos and began evacuations by sea at Nafplion.
-Only an under-strength battalion under Demetrios Ypsilantis remained to hold Larissa castle, the fortress of Argos.